The Basics of Torque Wrench Calibration

 The Torque Wrench Calibration Process

-After comparing the amount of torque the wrench is putting out to the desired amount, the technician will perform adjustments with a screwdriver.
-After this, the technician will re-test the wrench.
+4. The wrench is re-tested.
 This process continues until the wrench is putting out the desired amount of torque.

 Avoid Mistakes by Turning to Industry Professionals